Blitz (2011 film): Plot

 A serial killer is targeting police officers in South East London.
 After two police constables are shot dead and Chief Inspector Bruce Roberts is bludgeoned to death, the hunt for the killer's identity begins.

-Sergeant Porter Nash is transferred to the South East London branch of the police to head the investigation, even though Nash is an outsider and widely ridiculed by his fellow officers for being openly gay.
-To his surprise he finds an unlikely ally in the hot-headed, gruff Detective Sergeant Tom Brant, who has a history of violent incidents.
+Sergeant Porter Nash is transferred to the South East London branch of the police to head the investigation, though Nash is ridiculed by his fellow officers for being openly gay.
+He finds an unlikely ally in the hot-headed, gruff Detective Sergeant Tom Brant, who tends to get violent with perpetrators.

-While the investigation is ongoing, PC Elizabeth Falls is visited by a friend, a young gang member nicknamed Metal, who is afraid his gang might have actually killed someone.
-Promising him to look into the situation, Falls contacts Detective Inspector Craig Stokes, who agrees to help if Falls goes on a date with him.

-One of Brant's informants, Radnor, points Brant and Nash towards a man named Barry Weiss, who recently bragged about setting a police dog on fire, "for practice".
-Although Brant and Nash visit Weiss' flat, they cannot immediately find any evidence against him.
-Brant recognises Weiss as the man he beat up in a fight in a billiard hall a year earlier.
-Unknown to either of them, Radnor decides to conduct an investigation of his own and eventually discovers the seemingly abandoned car where Weiss keeps the trophies of his kills, confirming that Weiss is the killer.
+One of Brant's informants, Radnor, points Brant and Nash toward a man named Barry Weiss, who recently bragged about setting a police dog on fire "for practice".
+Brant and Nash visit Weiss' flat but find no evidence against him.
+Brant recognises Weiss as the man he brutally beat up in a billiard hall a year earlier after catching Weiss beating others.
+Radnor decides to conduct an investigation of his own and discovers the car where Weiss keeps the trophies of his kills, confirming that Weiss is the killer.

-Meanwhile, Weiss contacts a newspaper reporter, Harold Dunlop, to make sure his murders get enough coverage in the press.
-Weiss promises to keep Dunlop updated about his murders and declares he wishes to be known as Blitz.
-Soon after, Dunlop is also contacted by Radnor who is interested in selling his information for a high price.
-Although Radnor leads Dunlop to Weiss' car, he is killed by Weiss before he can disclose Weiss' name.
-Dunlop then alerts the police to the car, but they find it empty.
+Weiss contacts a newspaper reporter, Harold Dunlop, to make sure his murders get enough coverage in the press.
+He declares he wishes to be known as the Blitz.
+Dunlop is also contacted by Radnor, who is interested in selling his information for money.
+Although Radnor leads Dunlop to Weiss' car, Weiss sees them and kills Radnor before he can disclose Weiss' name.
+Dunlop alerts the police to the car, but they find it empty, as Weiss has removed the evidence.